mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 ### Fixes

-* We introduced improvements in the performance of the Feedback API
+* We introduced improvements in the performance of the Feedback API.

 ### New Features

-* We redesigned the General Settings section to make it more intuitive and user friendly
+* We redesigned the General Settings section to make it more intuitive and user friendly.
 * We prepared the integration of Studio Pro with our new project management tool, Epics (coming soon!).

 ### June 16th, 2022